Jes-debug/ViaBackwards/README.md

 Supported Versions
 -
-As a plugin, ViaBackwards runs on servers on releases 1.10-latest.
-Versions from the dev branch will also support the latest snapshot.
+As a plugin, ViaBackwardsFix runs on servers on release 1.21.5 only.
+[For other versions please see the original [ViaBackwards](https://github.com/ViaVersion/ViaBackwards)] Versions from the dev branch will also support the latest snapshot.
 You can also use ViaBackwards in ViaFabric or ViaFabricPlus.

 See [HERE](https://github.com/ViaVersion) for an overview of the different Via* projects.

+**Official ViaBackwards README**
+Everything below is from the official [ViaBackwards](https://github.com/ViaVersion/ViaBackwards) left unchanged.

 Releases/Dev Builds
 -